Sample Observed Effects: Enumeration, Randomization and Generalization: Introduction

-Donald Rubin's seminal research \cite{Rubin:2005aa,Rubin:1974aa,Morgan:2007aa} still provides the most broadly-used and well-accepted definition for \textbf{what is} a causal effect.
-If $y$ is an outcome of interest and $a$ is a treatment indicator, then the causal effect of $a$ is the difference
+Before formulating necessary conditions for the generalizability and confoundness of effect observation in generic samples, we formulate our working definition of effects, their generalizability, and a roadmap to the article.
+According to the Potential Outcomes framework definitions for \emph{what is} a causal effect ~\citep{Morgan:2007aa,Rubin:2005aa}, if $y$ is an outcome-of-interest and $a$ is a treatment indicator, then the causal effect of $a$ is the difference

-where $y_i^{\texttt{+}a}$ is the outcome of individual $i$ under the treatment.
-The central concept behind Eq. (\ref{eq-rubin}) was inspired by experimental estimation: by fixing every factor, other than the treatment, we can declare that the observed difference in outcome was certainly caused by the treatment - and the treatment alone.
+where $y_i^{\texttt{+}a}$ is the outcome of individual $i$ under the treatment, and, $y_i^{\texttt{-}a}$ without the treatment, $a \in X$.
+The central concept behind Eq. (\ref{eq-rubin}) was inspired by experimental estimation: by fixing every factor, other than the treatment, we can declare that the observed difference in outcome was certainly caused by the treatment, and the treatment alone.
 The definition is an ideal, as it is impossible to observe outcomes for an individual, concurrently, in two different and totally fixed conditions.
 The theory goes that we may, instead, 'fix' factors in expectation, and across individuals.
-If the treated and non-treated subpopulations have the same expected values across all factors then any difference between the groups is due to the treatment - given large enough samples.
-This can be paraphrased with an independence statement: the treatment must be conditionally independent on all other relevant factors.
-This train-of-thought lead to the notion of Sample Balance in non-experimental estimation and the objective most current causality estimators minimize.
+If the treated and non-treated subpopulations have the same expected values across all factors then any difference between the groups is due to the treatment, given large enough samples.
+This can be paraphrased with an independence statement: \textbf{treatment assignment} must be independent on all outcome-relevant factors.
+This rationale led to the notion of a sample's 'balance' in non-experimental estimation ~\citep{Rubin:2005aa,Morgan:2007aa} and the objective most current counterfactual causal effect estimators maximize.